UdeS-CoBIUS/TranscriptPhylogenies/README.md

 </p>

 ``legend``:
-green node :green_circle:: creation, red node :red_circle:: gene duplication, blue node :blue_circle:: apeciation.
+green node :green_circle:: creation, red node :red_circle:: gene duplication, blue node :large_blue_circle: speciation.
 The transcripts in the same ortholog trees are displayed with a distinct color at the leaves.
 The LCA-reconciliation cost is given at the top of the figure.